Continuing Education Activity

 - Describe the workup of a patient with ankylosing spondylitis.

-- Review the treatment and management options available for ankylosing spondylitis
+- Review the management options available for ankylosing spondylitis.

 - Summarize interprofessional team strategies for improving care and outcomes in patients with ankylosing spondylitis.